levoxtrip/PKB/docs/topics/strive.md

 - What good Thing can I take out of this
 - Why did I miss the goal?
 - Why didn’t I see this thing the way I could have?
+## Fear
+Face your fear - even for just 10 mins a day.
+When you do it every da it's easier to do.
 ## Goals

 Clear goals help to stay motivated and focused.